ironhack-labs/lab-angular-cinema-billboard/readme.md

 ## Introduction

-Nowadays, movie cinemas are hurting.
+These days, movie theaters are hurting.
 The internet is damaging the industry, allowing people to search and download movies without paying for them.
 A cinema has contacted Ironhack to help them change people's views on movies.

 Their idea is to redo their website by using Angular2.
 They think that if they use the latest technologies on their website, people will see them in a hip and cool new way.

 The cinema has 5 different rooms, where you will be able to watch 5 movies.
-The newset purposal of this cinema is that they are not going to show you the lastest movies, but your favorite ones!
-Your task will be to help them decide which movies to show in the rooms.
+The cinema's latest proposal is to show people's favorite movies instead of the latest ones!
+Your task will be to help them decide which movies to show.

 ### Iteration 1 | Service Creation